-Phasmarhabditis hermaphrodita is a microscopic nematode that kills slugs, thereafter feeding and reproducing inside.
+Several species of entomopathogenic nematode are important predators of insect pests.^[6] Phasmarhabditis hermaphrodita is a microscopic nematode that kills slugs, thereafter feeding and reproducing inside.
 The nematode is applied by watering onto moist soil, and gives protection for up to six weeks in optimum conditions.

 Other useful garden predators include lacewings, pirate bugs, rove and ground beetles, aphid midge, centipedes, spiders, predatory mites, as well as larger fauna such as frogs, toads, lizards, hedgehogs, slow-worms and birds.
-Cats and rat terriers kill field mice, rats, June other caterpillars on a cotton plant bugs, and birds.
+Cats and rat terriers kill field mice, rats, June bugs, and birds.
 Dachshunds are bred specifically to fit inside tunnels underground to kill badgers.